1. Home

 Historic Train

-The Amtrak Floridian was a passenger train that brought the charm of America's heartland to the sunny beaches of Florida.
-Operating from 1971 until late 1979, the Floridian connected Chicago, Illinois to Miami, Florida, paving a scenic route that traversed the Southern United States and showcasing the varied landscapes from the Midwest to the Southeast.
+Amtrak's original Floridian was a passenger train that brought the charm of America's heartland to the sunny beaches of Florida.
+Operating from November 14, 1971 until late 1979, this particular service also connected Chicago to Miami, paving a scenic route that traversed the Southern United States and showcasing the varied landscapes from the Midwest to the Southeast.

-The Floridian's route journeyed approximately 1,484 miles, winding through the states of Illinois, Indiana, Kentucky, Tennessee, Alabama, and Georgia before reaching its terminus in Florida.
+The Floridian's route journeyed 1,481-1,597 miles (depending on the end points, Miami or St. Petersburg), winding through the states of Illinois, Indiana, Kentucky, Tennessee, Alabama, and Georgia before reaching its terminus in Florida.

 Key station stops included Nashville, Tennessee; Birmingham, Alabama; and the major Florida cities of Jacksonville, Orlando, and Tampa before culminating in Miami.